vgteam/libvgio/README.md

 [htslib](https://www.htslib.org/), and pthreads, all of which can be easily installed on any Unix style system.

+**libvgio requires htslib 1.10 or greater** to avoid [a bug in htslib that truncates multi-member GZIP files after the first member](https://github.com/samtools/htslib/issues/742).
+If you build against an older htslib, you will not be able to read all VG and GAM files properly, especially GraphAligner GAMs.

 Once protobufs and pthreads are installed, you can build and install libvgio by running the installation script: `./install.sh [INSTALL_LOCATION]`.
 This will install the dynamic library and headers in your home directory unless